-■ Vocational Training and Job Creation to Reconstruct Tohoku Region our program is that we not only provide training itself but also work with trainees to create actual jobs that benefit communities after graduation, rather than waiting for someone to hire them.
+Vocational Training and Job Creation to Reconstruct Tohoku Region as caregiving, forestry and Tofu-making.
+What is unique about our program is that we not only provide training itself but also work with trainees to create actual jobs that benefit communities after graduation, rather than waiting for someone to hire them.
+Some of the graduates have actually launched their businesses, including day care centers for the elderly and food processing businesses using local products, to revitalize their own communities.

 While the emergency phase is over, rebuilding lives and communities remains a serious challenge.
-In July 2011, JWCU Office Reconstruction Head in Miyagi Prefecture to support job creation and community reconstruction there.
+In July 2011, JWCU set up Tohoku Reconstruction Head Office in Miyagi Prefecture to support job creation and community reconstruction in the region.